ybgskr12/Reforestation/README.md

-## Why do cows wear bells?
-Because their horns don't work.
+## Why did the scarecrow win an award?
+Because he was outstanding in his field.